 So, that magazine you get at Sam’s Club?
 Custom published.

 The one you get from your bank, supermarket, or insurance agency?
 Most likely also custom published.

 And the even cooler part?

 Custom published magazines tend to pay more than trades — in my experience, at least 50 cents to $1 per word.
-Yes, you do need some writing skill to freelance for them, but not really any more or less than you need for consumer and trade magazines.
+Yes, you do need some writing skills to freelance for them, but not really any more or less than you need for consumer and trade magazines.

 If you’re good, you can also get steady work.
 As with trades, if custom pub editors like you they’ll add you to their “stable” of writers to hand out assignments to.
 Sweet!

 Find custom publications at The Content Council.
 Click on “Members” and you can search by industry to see who publishes magazines (and other content) in sectors like health, retail, and financial services.

 To break into most magazines, you need a query letter, also known as a pitch.
 It’s basically a sales letter telling the editor what your idea is, why it’s important to readers, and why you’re the best person to write it.